 When someone asks me to explain what DevOps is about, I usually do this using the different letters of the acronym CALMS.

-Culture is about the people, about self-organized teams, about T-shaped profiles, about tearing down the wall between Development and Operations.
-A DevOps team takes end-to-end responsibility of an application or system: "you build it, you run it".
+Culture is about the people, self-organized teams, T-shaped profiles, and tearing down the wall between Development and Operations.
+A DevOps team takes end-to-end responsibility for an application or system: "you build it, you run it".

 If your organization has always been working in a command-and-control style, then the first thing to do is to instill a culture of team empowerment.
 And don’t underestimate this: this will probably take years to change.

 This is where a lot of focus goes and can be considered as the easiest to obtain.
 The heart of DevOps is the CI/CD pipeline: the continuous flow process that is triggered upon check-in of new versions of code.
 Continuous integration was already known in eXtreme Programming.
 In a DevOps context, the continuous delivery/deployment makes the story complete.
 To make your CI/CD pipeline work at its full capacity, you have to consider everything as code:

 - Your automated tests - unit tests, integration tests, and so on

 - Including your infrastructure configuration

 But automation is also about closing the feedback loop: getting observations and metrics from the running systems fed back into your team’s product backlog.